fab13n/metalua/src/tilo/readme.md

 * `currently E`: the slot contains a value of type `E`.
 This content can be changed for another expression, whose type can be different from `E`.
-There are restrictions on how those slots can be used, so that the type system can keep track of them.
+There are restrictions on how those slots can be used, so that the type system can keep track of their type.
 * `field`: the slot's content is unknown, private.
 The type system will neither let read nor change this content.